 - Minimizing the carbon footprint of steam supply by applying such things as cogeneration and production from biowaste

 Solomon and its clients have long recognized the importance of monitoring and tracking both the supply of energy to the refinery and the refinery energy consumption on a like-for-like basis, not just for profitability but for the wider environmental benefits to the globe.
-This new energy metric will allow Solomon’s clients to continue to monitor and make improvements in these key areas.
+This ESI metric will allow Solomon’s clients to continue to monitor and make improvements in these key areas.

 Sustainability News & Insight